Ka Pae Ranasingam

-The film began production in June 2019, and completed in October 2019, being extensively shot across Ramanathapuram and few sequences in Hyderabad and Dubai.
+The film began production in June 2019, and was completed in October 2019, being extensively shot in Ramanathapuram and a few sequences in Hyderabad and Dubai.
 The film's music is composed by Ghibran and cinematography and editing were handled by N. K. Ekambaram and T. Sivanandeeshwaran.

-Ka Pae Ranasingam was scheduled to release in the newly launched OTT platform Zee Plex, bypassing a theatrical release due to the COVID-19 pandemic.
+Ka Pae Ranasingam was scheduled to release in the newly launched streaming service Zee Plex, bypassing a theatrical release due to the COVID-19 pandemic.
 It was released on 2 October 2020, coinciding with Gandhi Jayanti, and was dubbed and released in Malayalam, Telugu, Kannada and Hindi on 9 October 2020.
 It received positive response from critics praising Aishwarya Rajesh's performance.

 Plot

 The film begins with Ariyanachi getting ready for her daughter's ear piercing function.
 It is shown that her husband Ranasingam lives in Dubai to support their family.
 As the function is happening, Maayi, Ranasingam's younger sister, learns that her brother died during a protest in Dubai through the police.
 As everyone is in shock and heartbroken, they try to bring Ranasingam's body back to India.

 In a flashback, Ranasingam is revealed to be a water dowser.
-Ariyanachi's father hired Ranasingam for divining water on their land.
-Ariyanachi does not believe him and thinks he is a hoaxster who is tricking her family, whilst also trying to court her.
-One day when Ranasingam was passing by, Ariyanachi blocked him as asked him to show him where the water is as she believes that he is just making a magic show.
+Ariyanachi's father Thirukannan hired Ranasingam for divining water on their land.
+Ariyanachi does not believe him and thinks he is a hoaxer who is tricking her family, whilst also trying to court her.
+One day when Ranasingam was passing by, Ariyanachi blocked him and asked him to show him where the water is as she believes that he is just making a magic show.
 He then identifies the water in the sky, saying that it will rain on her side but will not rain on his side.
-In disbelief, Ariyanachi stood and waited but it happened, which started their love.
+In disbelief, Ariyanachi stood and waited, but it happened, which started their love.

-The film is taken back to the present where their family is still trying to recover Ranasingam's body.
+The film is taken back to the present, where their family is still trying to recover Ranasingam's body.
 Ariyanachi gets a call from Ranasingam's friends abroad, saying that he did not die during a protest but during an accident, while he was working in the oil factory.
 In shock, Ariyanachi decided to go to the police, where they do not believe her and ask her for evidence.
 Trying her best, she files a case in court, where they decided to tarnish Ranasingam's name and did not come with a decision.